 Job description reviews

-Before posts are advertised for consultant and SAS doctor posts, medical staffing departments should send the job description to email@example.com.
+Before posts are advertised for consultant and SAS doctor posts, medical staffing departments should upload the job description here.

 We will respond within 4 weeks of receiving your job description.